SBRG/ssbio/ssbio/structure/README.md

 This script will automatically:

 * Add missing chains to a PDB file
-* Select a single chain if noted
+* Select a single chain or chains if noted
 * Remove alternate atom locations
 * Add atom occupancies
 * Add B (temperature) factors (default Biopython behavior)